 Every company or firm today is facing the challenge that the best talent is also potentially the most mobile (the development of the recruitment and headhunting industry in general has facilitated professional mobility on an international basis).
 This considerably increased mobility requires law firms to find new ways to engage high calibre professionals at all stages of their career.
+The Problem

 When we looked at the turnover rates as well as the talent framework as a whole, it was clear that the best place to start to address the retention issue was to look at how the firm selected and recruited its staff.
 The firm in question is a firm of the highest reputation that many young lawyers aspire to join as evidenced by the number of applications that the firm receives on a yearly basis.
 However, the firm has a very specific culture and making sure that the people selected not only have the right skills for their level of seniority but also have the personality and values that fit that specific culture was the obvious first step.
+Our Approach

 The recruitment process that we designed in this context included, among the usual guidelines for selecting the appropriate profiles, a process to facilitate the exchange of feedback between partners and competency framework for each level of seniority, the following additional elements:

 individual assessments of all candidates and individual tailored feedback provided to every recruiting partner; and